Skip to content

 cd ../eks

-2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
-Insert the missing fields in the file eks/providers.tf:
+2. Set up the backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
+Insert the missing fields in the eks/providers.tf file:

 eks/providers.tf